nethalo/proxysql-basics-master-slave/README.md

 ## What is ProxySQL

-Is a query routing tool.
-It will add logic to the traffic distribution (in a very powerful way!)
+ProxySQL is a lot of things, but what is worth for the current tutorial: Is a database traffic manager that acts as a query routing tool.
+It will add logic to the traffic distribution (in a very powerful way!) allowing us immediately  use the Read/Write Split features.

+By just using it, you will also add a proxy later to shield the database, adds High-Availability to database topology and other fetaures available and waiting to be used, which are out of the scope of this tutorial, but  worth to be mentioned:

+- Query caching, Query rewrite, Query blocking
+- Connection pooling and Multiplexing
+- Read/Write Split, Read/Write Sharding
+- Load balancing, Cluster Aware, Seamless failover
+- Query mirroring, Query Throtttling, Query Timeout

 ## What is NOT ProxySQL